-STAFFAN BJÖRKLUNDS TEATER has toured all over Sweden and Worldwide for more than thirty years.
-Our perfomances are characterised by humour, musicality and by artistically formed puppets of wood.
+STAFFAN BJÖRKLUNDS TEATER has toured all over Sweden and Worldwide for many years.
+Our performances are characterised by humour, musicality and by artistically formed puppets of wood.
 The theatre produces one new performance a year in addition to international coproductions.
 Principally the plays direct to children and families.

-The theatre that is subsidized by Swedish cultural authorities has taken part in a number of international theatre festivals and was awarded different prizes abroad as well as in Sweden.
+Our theatre has been subsidized by Swedish cultural authorities in many ways through the years, we took part in a number of international theatre festivals and were awarded different prizes abroad as well as in Sweden.
 For information about upcoming activities in Pegasus Garden, please visit: